How is lupus diagnosed?

 - Different laboratories may produce different test results.

-If multiple criteria are present simultaneously, the diagnosis may be made by any physician (Family Practitioner, Internist, or Pediatrician).
-If however, as is often the case, symptoms develop gradually over time, the diagnosis may not be as obvious and consultation with a rheumatologist may be needed.
+If multiple criteria are present simultaneously, a physician—a family practitioner, internist or pediatrician—may reach a lupus diagnosis.
+If, however, as is often the case, symptoms develop gradually over time, the diagnosis may not be as obvious, and consultation with a rheumatologist may be needed.

 Medically reviewed on July 08, 2013Submit a Question to the Experts